 Take Advantage Of The Power Of Compounding

-The reason why you want to start saving for retirement as soon as possible is the sooner you begin saving, the more time your money has to grow and compound.
+The reason why you want to start saving for retirement as soon as possible is that the sooner you begin saving, the more time your money has to grow and compound.

 Compounding is a powerful wealth-building tool because your interest gains interest.